nabovarme/MeterLoggerWeb/README.md

 $leak && $volume_day > 1
 ```

-This triggers an alarm if the valve has been closed long enough to be considered a leak and significant volume was recorded in the last 24 hours.
+This condition triggers an alarm only if the valve has stayed closed long enough to be considered a leak and significant volume was recorded in the last 24 hours—making leak detection more reliable.

 ---